 California Penal Code 1320.5 PC makes it a crime to skip court if:

 the offense was a felony, and

 Violations carry up to:

-Additionally, if the defendant had been released on bail, failing to appear will likely lead to the forfeiture of the bond.
+Additionally, if you had been released on bail, failing to appear will likely lead to the forfeiture of the bond.

 Some states treat the failure to appear in court over a traffic ticket as an infraction.
 In California, though, it is a misdemeanor to willfully miss a court date for a traffic violation.

-There are several legal defenses that a criminal defense attorney can help defendants raise to fight the charge of failure to appear.
+There are several legal defenses that a criminal defense attorney can help you raise to fight the charge of failure to appear.

 The most common is that the failure to appear was not willful.
-It is up to the prosecutor to show that the defendant missed the court date willingly or on purpose.9 If the defendant forgot about the court appearance or was not adequately notified, it can be a strong defense.
+It is up to the prosecutor to show that you missed the court date willingly or on purpose.8 If you forgot about the court appearance or were not adequately notified, it can be a strong defense.

-By establishing an attorney-client relationship with a criminal defense lawyer from a local law firm, defendants can get the legal advice they need to protect their future from the serious consequences of a conviction.
+By establishing an attorney-client relationship with a criminal defense lawyer from a local law firm, you can get the legal advice you need to protect your future from the serious consequences of a conviction.